Reservoir Transformers: RoBERTa Results

 \section{RoBERTa Results}

-Here we present the additional RoBERTa results for convergence plot and AUCC in various decoder depth setting in Figure \ref{fig:roberta-train-plot}.
-As stated in the main paper, the difference of AUCC / Convergence Plot between RoBERTa model with or without Reservoir layers are limited.
-Moreover, we plot the downstream task performance for SST-2 and MNLI compared to the pretraining wall-clock time in Figure \ref{fig:roberta-pretrain-glue-plot}.
+Here we present the additional results for RoBERTa , i.e., convergence plots and AUCCs for various depth settings, in Figure \ref{fig:roberta-train-plot}.
+As stated in the main paper, the differences in terms of AUCC and convergence between RoBERTa models with and without reservoir layers are limited.
+Moreover, we plot downstream task performance for SST-2 and MNLI compared to the pretraining wall-clock time in Figure \ref{fig:roberta-pretrain-glue-plot}.
 It can be seen that the FFN Reservoir can achieve up to 25\% and 10\% pretraining time savings while matching the best performance of vanilla transformers for MNLI-m and SST2, respectively.

-\section{Reservoir Results for total layers}
+\section{Reservoir Results for Total Layers}

 Here we present the \textit{shifted} Reservoir Results for IWSLT14, WMT16, Enwik8 and RoBERTa finetuning in Figure \ref{fig:iwslt_total}, \ref{fig:wmt_total}, \ref{fig:my_label_total}, \ref{fig:finetune_total}, respectively.
 We show the same results also hold when it comes to replace normal transformer blocks with Reservoir blocks at least for MT.